-If you’re a new expat in Singapore, you’ve probably heard the words ‘Cold Storage’ being mentioned as ‘the’ supermarket to head to for food shopping on the island.
-But there are actually lots of options for picking up affordable, good quality produce – it just depends on what you’re after.
-There are four supermarket chains in Singapore, plus several smaller, independent stores too.
-Some focus on cheap prices, others specialise in good quality meat, many offer fresh fruit and a couple provide online deliveries.
+Whether you’re a new expat here or you’re moving to Singapore soon, you’ve probably heard the words “Cold Storage” or “FairPrice” being mentioned in terms of shopping for food on the island.
+In fact, there are plenty of options for picking up affordable, quality produce – it just depends on what you’re after.
+Some focus on price (cheap), others specialise in premium meat, international fresh fruit or organic choices – most provide online deliveries.

 Shopping tips before you go:

 • You’ll need a dollar to release a trolley, which is ejected when the trolley is returned

 • In the seafood section, the fresh fish can be prepared to your liking.
 If you choose a whole fish, ask for it to be cleaned (gutted) and/or filleted.
 The bones will be returned to you with the fish.

 • Have Google at the ready – the locals use different names for many things